Summer Beauty Guide: Skin And Hair Care Tips For The Heat

 MARY QUINN 25/06/2020

-The summer heat is here and before you go into a panic read my guide on getting the best beauty treatment for your skin and hair, naturally without the chemical overdose from commercial shampoo and pore-clogging moisturisers
+The summer heat is here and before you go into a panic read my guide.
+The best beauty treatment for your skin and hair.
+No chemical overdose from commercial shampoo and pore-clogging moisturisers.

 Want to know the best carrier oils for your skin type?
 Here's a quick look at which carrier oil you can use to improve the

 feel, texture, and look of your summer skin and hair.

 A carrier oil is usually a plant-based oil extracted from a nut or a seed used to moisturise and heal the skin.
 Used alone

 or blended with other oils to find the right consistency for your skin type.
 High-quality essential oils add specific